 Based on your exact pick-up location, road, weather and traffic conditions could slow down the process.

 Such factors are unpredictable and that is why we always emphasize that pick-up date and time are estimates.

 Carriers always call 1-2 hours before pick-up to confirm exact location and time.

 Road construction or closures or unexpected traffic jams could prevent the truck from reaching your pick-up location at the appointed date or time.
 Another rare factor that could slow the pick-up is possible truck failures.

 The second time window is the time it takes to deliver your vehicle once it has been picked up.

-Take a look at our transit times table below to get an idea of how long it takes to deliver a vehicle based on distance only.
+Take a look at our transit times to get a general idea of how long it takes to deliver a vehicle based on distance only.

-Carriers always call before pick-up to confirm location and time.
-Then before delivery, the truck driver calls one day in advance and then a couple of hours in advance to specify the delivery date and time of your vehicle.
+Carriers always call before delivery, the truck driver usually calls one day in advance and then certainly a couple of hours in advance to specify the delivery time.

 If you have any questions please call or email us.
 We are here to help you understand how auto transport works and ship your vehicle with confidence and peace of mind.
 Thank you.